mmoulton/capture/README.md

 ## Example Use Cases

-Capture was writen to aid in regression testing of websites where large cross-cutting changes to things such as CSS were made and we wished to understand the visual differences that might exist between an existing version of a site and the newly modified version.
+Capture was written to aid in regression testing of websites where large cross-cutting changes to things such as CSS were made and we wished to understand the visual differences that might exist between an existing version of a site and the newly modified version.
 To accomplish this, Capture, coupled with [Crawl](http://github.com/mmoulton/crawl) allows us to take screenshots of both the old and new versions of the site, then perform image differencing on the results.
 One handy tool for performing the image differencing is a Mac app called [Kaleidoscope](http://www.kaleidoscopeapp.com).

 ## The MIT License